2ndSightLab/ai-tracker/fixed.md

 🟢 Added separate CIDR/IPs for web and console access as those are coming from two differnet places; bootstrap admin vs. users logging into aws or job console.

+🟢 OMG more menus not implemented corectly.
+Serisiousy are there getting reverted or just didn't follow instructions to fix them before - reduced code in org project.

+🟢 Menus in deploy proejct all wrong.
+Not using the global menu project.

+🟢 Fix global menu project to add new filters to suport all types of menus.

 ## 6/23/2026